Overview of Neural Network Algorithms

 - If the algorithm is not executed properly then we may encounter something like the problem of vanishing gradient.
 These occur when the gradient is too small or too large.

 - Problems come when data arrangement poses a non-convex optimization problem.
-Gradient decent works only with problems which are the convex optimized problem.
+Gradient descent works only with problems which are the convex optimized problem.

 - One of the very important factors to look for while applying this algorithm is resources.
 If we have less memory assigned for the application, We should avoid gradient descent algorithm.